eveeifyeve/eveeify/README.md

 - 👋 Hi, I’m @eveeifyeve
-- 👀 i like codeing a discordbot
+- 👀 i like codeing in javascript html and typescript
-- 🌱  Mediamana
+- 🌱  Im working on a Mediamana bot
-- 💞️ im looking aford to work together
+- 💞️ Im looking to code and help anyone out there
-- 📫 eveeg1971@gmail.com for any inquires
+- 📫 mail to eveeify.business@gmail.com for any business enquires
 <!---
 eveeify/eveeify is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.